AnnaGoralewicz/ToDo/Readme.md

 ## Structure

-The project is structured in three parts: frontend backend database
+The project is structured in three parts: frontend, backend and database.
 Each folder contains a docker file and is a single container.

 ### Frontend

-Is uses nginx as a web server and a reverse proxy to server the single page application (SPA) and also gives seamless access to the backend API.
+Is useing nginx as a web server and a reverse proxy to serve the single page application (SPA) and also gives seamless access to the backend API.

 ### Backend